Noxalus/Live-Stream-Chat-Retriever/README.md

 ## Usage

-Rename the *config-template.json* file to **config.json** and complete the missing information.
+Rename the *config-template.json* file to **config.json** and complete the missing information with yours.

 To find your Youtube *client_id* and *client_secret*, you need to create OAuth 2.0 credientials.
 The [official documentation](https://developers.google.com/youtube/registering_an_application) explains how to do that.
 Please make sure that you added all redirect URIs from the **redirect_uris** array into your application when you create your OAuth 2.0 credentials.

-Once that is done, you can run this command from the root folder: ``node index.js``
+Once that is done, you can run this command from the root folder to automatically download all dependencies: ``npm install``

+Then, to start the server, just run this: ``npm start``

 Then, you should see the chat messages if you browse to [*http://localhost:4242*](http://localhost:4242).